-The practical meaning of these comments is the need to brake teachers' instinct to indiscriminately nurture everyone under their charge, and instead to recognize the cost-benefit aspects of investing in different students.
+The practical meaning of these comments is the need to put a brake on the teachers' instinct to indiscriminately nurture everyone under their charge, and instead to recognize the cost-benefit aspects of investing in different students.
 Their situation might almost be compared to that facing a physician who must cope simultaneously with a large number of injured people, and who must consider - alongside other factors - the manner in which their work is evaluated by the management of the HMO or hospital in which they work.